 - “Big Business Will (Probably) Save Us,” review by Corbin Barthold, Forbes, September 26, 2018.

-- “Big Business Fights Back in the Battle for Millennial Talent,” Financial Times, September 10, 2018.
+- “Big Business Fights Back in the Battle for Millennial Talent,” by Andrew Hill, Financial Times, September 10, 2018.

 - “Startups are Declining: Is It Good or Bad?” discussion with Robert D. Atkinson on WGN Radio, September 1, 2018.